 52.07: Funding

 (1) Funding.
-Commonwealth of Massachusetts virtual schools shall be funded through payments from sending districts at a per pupil tuition rate set by the Board.
+Both types of Commonwealth of Massachusetts virtual schools, CMVS 1 and CMVS 2, shall be funded through payments from sending districts at a per pupil tuition rate set by the Board.
 For students who attend the virtual school for less than the full year, the tuition payment shall be based upon the number of days of enrollment.
 The cost of special education services shall be calculated in accordance with 603 CMR 10.07(3).
-Commonwealth of Massachusetts virtual school is responsible for providing special education services to students in accordance with their Individualized Education Program.
+Both types of Commonwealth of Massachusetts virtual schools are responsible for providing special education services to students in accordance with their Individualized Education Program.
 Sending school districts remain fiscally responsible for such students as if the Commonwealth of Massachusetts virtual school were a receiving district pursuant to school choice under M.G.L. c.
 76, § 12B.

 (2) Total Tuition Payments.
 For each sending district, the sum of its tuition payment to each Commonwealth of Massachusetts virtual school shall be used as the district's "total Commonwealth of Massachusetts virtual school tuition payment."
 The Department shall notify both the Commonwealth of Massachusetts virtual school and sending districts of the amount of these payments and corresponding reductions in local aid under M.G.L. c.
 70.